 Can a debt collector threaten to sue me?

 A collection agency can file a lawsuit to collect a debt.
 However, among the many things a collector is not allowed to do is threaten you with a lawsuit just to get you to pay the debt.
 Examples of threats and deceptive practices prohibited by the FDCPA are when the collector:

 - Says it will garnish your wages or sell your property if it is not legal to do that.

 - Says it will sue you, if the collector doesn't intend to sue.

 - Is not truthful about the amount of money you owe.

 - Says you will be arrested if you don't pay the debt.

 Can a debt collector contact me by phone?

-Yes, but within limits.
-A debt collector cannot:
+Yes, but a debt collector cannot:

 Call you before 8 a.m. and after 9 p.m. unless you agree.Call you repeatedly or use the phone to harass you.Trick you into accepting collect calls or paying for telegrams.
 Use obscene language, make negative comments about your character, or make religious or ethnic slurs.